hbjornoy/t-SNE-vs-LLE/README.md

 - Section_III_E.ipynb
 - Section_III_F.ipynb
 - Section_IV.ipynb
-We invite the reader to explore all of the notebooks.
+\nWe invite the reader to explore all of the notebooks.
 All notebooks from section III contains interesting interactive plots.

 #### Folders:
 - SectionB